osctl - command line interface for container management.

 storage pools, user namespaces and cgroups for resource management.

-must be running before osctl
+osctld must be running before osctl can be used. osctl is available only

 to root.

-uses ZFS for persistent storage and it is the only supported file
+osctld uses ZFS for persistent storage and it is the only supported file

 system.
 ZFS pools are created and imported by the administrator or the OS,

-then they have to be installed into osctld
+then they have to be installed into osctld, see commands pool install

-corresponds to one ZFS pool, osctld
+and pool import.
+One osctl pool corresponds to one ZFS pool, osctld

 requires at least one pool to operate.